Skip to content

 Your client has issued a malformed or illegal request

 It is no secret that third-party add-ons could lead to various 4XX errors.
-Therefore the safest bet is to browse the web in private mode in Chrome.
-Doing so will disable all the extensions, and if it fixes the issue as well, then the next course of action is to disable or remove the newly installed add-ons.
+Therefore, the safest bet is to browse the web in private mode.
+Doing so will disable all the extensions, and you can verify if the extensions are the reason for the 400 error.

 1. Launch the Google Chrome browser.